 You don't need to be brave enough to fly without fear.
 You just need to be brave enough to say one sentence.

-The full Pre-Flight Anxiety Guide includes a complete set of scripts — what to say to the flight attendant, the gate agent, your seatmate, and even the pilot if they're greeting passengers at the door.
-Plus checklists, breathing exercises, and a flight day timeline.
+The Pre-Flight Anxiety Guide includes a complete set of ready-to-use scripts — what to say to the flight attendant, the gate agent, your seatmate, and even the pilot.
+Word-for-word phrases you can rehearse, screenshot, or pull up on your phone so the freeze response never wins.